 Square Inc. wasn’t the first company to introduce a pay-as-you-go processing, but it is certainly the most successful.
 By pairing up with smartphone or tablet devices and providing the card-swipe attachment with your account setup, Square made an argument for simplicity.
 This has been especially helpful for startups that were overwhelmed by the options presented by merchant accounts.

 The apparent complexity of merchant accounts may stem primarily from the number of choices available on the market today and the full range of plans available to suit different business needs.
 Merchant accounts typically also have long-term contracts (although they have become more flexible in recent years) and monthly fees.
+Learn more about high risk merchant account services.

 Square’s philosophy of simplicity extends into its cost structure, which it sets at a flat 2.75 percent or 3.5 percent plus $0.15 for “card not present” purchases.
 By default, Square accepts all major credit cards in the United States, and the rates remain the same regardless of the card used.
 The major limitation is the weekly limit of $1,000 for “card not present” transactions.